jlor87/nutritionTracker/README.md

 estimate daily caloric and nutritional needs.
 - Set caloric or nutritional goals to be reached.
 -take a look at a status update comparing your consumption to your goals.

+Build and Run Instructions:
+1. Clone the nutritionTracker repository using a Git-enabled terminal via the command: "git clone https://github.com/jlor87/nutritionTracker.git"
+2. Using a Java IDE of your choice, configure the nutrionTracker folder as the project root directory.
+3. Install dependencies and include them in your class path.
+This includes JUnit version 5 and GSON.
+(The GSON .jar file is in the /jar folder.)
+4. Using your IDE, go into the Main.java class and run main().
+Alternatively, using the command line, navigate inside the /src folder and type "javac Main.java" to compile, and then "java Main" to start.

 Design Choice Discussion: